azimuth-cloud/capi-helm-charts/charts/openstack-cluster/README.md

 If the target cloud uses the
 [OVN Octavia driver](https://docs.openstack.org/ovn-octavia-provider/latest/admin/driver.html),
-Kubernetes clusters should be configured to use OVN for any load-balancers that are created, either by Cluster API or by the OpenStack Cloud Controller Manager for `LoadBalancer` services:
+Kubernetes clusters should be configured to use OVN for any load-balancers that are created, either by Cluster API or by the OpenStack Cloud Controller Manager for `LoadBalancer` services.
+In addition, lb-method must be set to `SOURCE_IP_PORT`, as the OVN provder does not support the default `ROUND_ROBIN`:

 ```yaml
 apiServer: